26% of Americans have used dietary supplements to treat a health problem, and misinformation on labels may lead to severe side effects.

 E.g., If the net quantity statement is 50 capsules, then the servings per container will also be 50 capsules.

 b.
-Nutrient Declaration
+Nutrient declaration

-All nutrients present in measurable amounts must be listed on the Supplementary Facts panel, and this includes:
+All nutrients present in measurable amounts must be listed on the Supplementary Facts panel, and this includes,

-Total calories, calories from fat, total fat, saturated fat, cholesterol, sodium, total carbohydrate, dietary fiber, sugars, protein, vitamin A, vitamin C, calcium, iron.
+Total calories, calories from fat, total fat, saturated fat, cholesterol, sodium, total carbohydrate, dietary fiber, sugars, protein, vitamin A, vitamin C, calcium, and iron.

 c.
 Format